dsentker/DoctrineWatcher/README.md

 ### ValueFormatter
 The `ValueFormatter` does the conversion of a field into a string.
 Practically, a default formatter is provided, which converts all typical data types to a string representation.

-You can also create your own ValueFormatter, which must follow the Interface `DSentker\Watcher\ValueFormatter`:
+You can also create your own ValueFormatter, which must follow the Interface `Watcher\ValueFormatter`:
 ```php
 interface ValueFormatter
 {